Drizzr/MCG_segmentation/README.md

 ### 8.2.
 Summary of Model Performance

-The following table presents the delineation performance of the proposed UNet models against several state-of-the-art algorithms on the LUDB validation set.
+The following table presents the delineation performance of the proposed UNet models against several state-of-the-art algorithms on the LUDB test set.
 Performance is measured by Sensitivity (Se), Positive Predictive Value (PPV), F1-Score, and the mean error with standard deviation (m ± σ) in milliseconds.

-**Table: Delineation performance of the proposed models and other state-of-the-art algorithms on the LUDB validation set.**
+**Table: Delineation performance of the proposed models and other state-of-the-art algorithms on the LUDB test set.**
 | Model | Metric | P onset | P offset | QRS onset | QRS offset | T onset | T offset |
 |:--- |:--- |:---:|:---:|:---:|:---:|:---:|:---:|
 | **Kalyakulina et al. [8]** | Se (%) | 98.46 | 98.46 | 99.61 | 99.61 | – | 98.03 |